wudi/fastjson/README.md

 A high-performance JSON library for Go with a drop-in `encoding/json` API.

-Powered by Claude + [autoresearch](https://github.com/karpathy/autoresearch) automation
+> Powered by AI + [autoresearch](https://github.com/karpathy/autoresearch) automation.
+I don't know how the fuck it works, but it’s fast as hell.
 ---

 ## Highlights